 Taken as a dietary supplement for digestion issues**

 Taken internally in a glass of water or a veggie capsule for digestive issues

-Used aromatically or applied topically for headaches
+Used aromatically or applied topically for head and neck tension

 Applied topically for muscle aches

 Promotes healthy respiratory function when taken internally